vivli-hub/Novel-techniques-for-evaluation-of-time-series-cepstral-dissimilarity-measures/README.md

 **Input**

-**`VTHR.csv`**: Convert the Mat files in the N folder to CSV format.
+**`VTHR.csv`**: Convert the Mat files in the N folder to CSV format

-**`N.csv`**: Convert the Mat files in the VTHR folder to CSV format.
+**`N.csv`**: Convert the Mat files in the VTHR folder to CSV format

-**`VTHR_index.csv`**: Convert VTHR from `index.mat` to CSV format.
+**`VTHR_index.csv`**: Convert VTHR from `index.mat` to CSV format

-**`N_index.csv`**: Convert N from `index.mat` to CSV format.
+**`N_index.csv`**: Convert N from `index.mat` to CSV format

 **Output**

-**`true_label_1_100.xlsx`**: The true groupings of all ECG signals across 100 experiments.
+**`true_label_1_100.xlsx`**: The true groupings of all ECG signals across 100 experiments

-**`class_label_1_100.xlsx`**: The clustering results from 100 experiments.
+**`class_label_1_100.xlsx`**: The clustering results from 100 experiments

 ### generate_graph

-1. Represent the results of the `Test.m` experiments.
-Use ggplot to aggregate and summarize the mean and standard deviation of the bias for the estimated cepstral distance.
+1. Represent the results of the experiments done with `Test.m`.
+Use ggplot to aggregate and summarize the mean and standard deviation of the estimation errors

-2. Represent the results of the `TestCluster.m` experiments.
-Use ggplot to aggregate and summarize the similarity index of the clustering based on the estimated cepstral distance.
+2. Represent the results of the experiments done with `TestCluster.m`.
+Use ggplot to aggregate and summarize the similarity index of the clustering based on the estimated cepstral distance

-3. Represent the results of the `exp_ecg.m` experiments.
-Use ggplot to aggregate and summarize the mean and standard deviation of the similarity index.
+3. Represent the results of the experiments done with `exp_ecg.m`.
+Use ggplot to aggregate and summarize the mean and standard deviation of the similarity index